 To help achieve this goal I have listed a general outline for my course for you to refer to at anytime.

-This year we begin the 1 to 1 iPad initiative here at the Middle School.
+This year we continue the 1 to 1 iPad initiative here at the Middle School.
 As a result we will be using these iPads on an almost daily basis.
-We will be using a few different apps and the internet as resources but our primary tools will be the apps Notability and Google Drive and Schoology.
+We will be using a few different apps and the internet as resources but our primary tools will be the apps Notability, Google Drive and Schoology.
 Between these apps we will create our digital ‘binder’ which will hold all of the students notes, homework assignments and ‘handouts’.
-The Notability app allows the students to type or write their notes and to insert pictures and record sound.

 The only time we will not be using the iPads is when we have a test or a quiz and for some activities where they are not needed.
 The tests and quizzes will be taken on paper.